 When finding the speed rating of the vehicle, do check the manual and compare whether the speed rating of the tire matches or not.

-The world's sustainability is a big issue these days, and a majority is trying to turn everything into eco-friendly.
+The world's sustainability is a big issue these days, and a majority is trying to turn everything eco-friendly.
 Hence, it should not be surprising to know that fuel-efficient tires exist.
 These special tires cannot only ensure world sustainability but also saves your money!

 Well, technically, the fuel-efficient tires have low-rolling resistance, which means that they will move more quickly and easily.
-Hence, reducing friction and the heat generated during rolling that will save energy.
+Hence, reducing friction and the heat generated during rolling will save energy.
 As a result, it requires less fuel to move and becomes energy efficient.

-To bring this fuel-efficiency concept to live, the manufacturers build lighter tires so that lesser weight helps the tire roll quickly.
+To bring this fuel-efficiency concept to life, the manufacturers build lighter tires so that lesser weight helps the tire roll quickly.
 Also, some manufacturers use materials, like Silica, in the tread that reduces unnecessary friction.